sapori-saperi

 Day 4: Monday

 We have an exciting morning with Federica and the dye pots we prepared on Saturday.
 Federica is always experimenting, and we'll participate in her latest projects.
-After a light lunch at Le Querce and some free time, we have an appointment at Silvana's to make a local griddle bread, the crostolo, a close cousin of the better known piadina.
-She invites us to enjoy the dinner she has prepared for us.
+For lunch we have an appointment at Silvana's restaurant to make a local griddle bread, the crostolo, a close cousin of the better known piadina.
+We're the only diners at her restaurant where she and her son coax us into eating far too much of her delicious cooking accompanied by local wine, including a bottle produced on the wine estate originally owned by the artist Rafael's grandmother.

 Accommodation: Locanda Le Querce | Meals: Breakfast, Lunch, Dinner